What is a Fire Alarm Monitor Module?

 Today, we're going to demystify the role of the monitor module in a fire alarm system.
 Along the way, we'll try to include helpful information that will hopefully help you make a confident, informed purchase.

-This is an example of a monitor module.
+This is an example of a fire alarm monitor module.
 This would be placed on a non-addressable device to send signals to an addressable FACP in a monitored fire alarm system.

 A crash course in monitor modules

-A monitor module is a small piece of equipment that connects to your fire alarm control panel.
+A fire alarm monitoring module is a small piece of equipment that connects to your fire alarm control panel.
 They are usually kept in a standalone electrical box located near the FACP.
-From here, the module is able to act as an intermediary between FACPs and conventional detectors and initiating devices.
+From here, the monitor module is able to act as an intermediary between FACPs and conventional detectors and initiating devices.

 How do monitor modules work?